Tying Up Loose Ends

-Notes: My total recoveries today include 6 marks on Carrizo Mountain that are not listed in this report as they were not part of the "clean up" effort, but were new recoveries.
-They will be detailed in a separate article
+Notes: My total recoveries today include six marks on Carrizo Mountain that are not listed in this report as they were not part of the "clean up" effort but were new recoveries.
+They will be detailed in the article: Carrizo Mountain on a Whim

 My main goal on today's Survey Mark Scavenger Hunt (SMASH) was to go back and tie up some loose ends with previous recoveries.
-It's not uncommon that I'll need to make a second attempt to find marks that I couldn't locate the first time or return to recover marks that were nearby previous recoveries that I just didn't know about.
+It's not uncommon for me to make a second attempt to find marks that I couldn't locate the first time or return to recover marks that were nearby previous recoveries that I just didn't know about.